peersky/peersky-cocoa-webiste/README.md

     3.2 Once there is enough links - start voting.
 Each player can give 6 points in a round divided as 3/2/1 and cannot vote for himself
     3.3 Once turn is over - scores is updated
 4. At the end of all rounds winner will receive rankToken of corresponding game depth
-5. Now winner of game can create his own new tornament of increased level (becasuse has token of needed gameRank)
+5. Now winner of game can create his own new tornament of increased level ( has token of needed gameRank)
-6. If allot of people play this game on different tournaments ladder will appear where winners of winners can play
+6. Become part of comunity who plays this game!
+It results a ladder: higher rank games are only avalible to very good players... or ones who can afford to buy rank token from such good player.
+(There is no other way to receive rank tokens)

 ### MultipassDNS